A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Primary Challenges of

 Methods for \irl{} are iterative as they involve a constrained search through the space of reward functions.
 As the number of iterations may vary based on whether the optimization is convex, it is linear, the gradient can be computed quickly, or none of these, we focus on analyzing the complexity of each iteration.
-Consequently, the computational complexity is the sum of the time complexity of each iteration and its space complexity.
+Consequently, the computational complexity is expressed as the time complexity of each iteration and its space complexity.

-Each iteration's time is dominated by the complexity of solving the ascribed \mdp{} using the reward function learned.
+Each iteration's time is dominated by the complexity of solving the ascribed \mdp{} using the reward function currently learned.
 While the complexity of solving an \mdp{} is polynomial in the size of its parameters, the parameters such as the state space are impacted by the curse of dimensionality -- its size is exponential in the number of components of state vector (dimensions).
 Furthermore, the state space in domains such as robotics is often continuous and an effective discretization also leads to an exponential blowup in the number of discrete states.
 Therefore, increasing problem size adversely impacts the run time of each iteration of \irl{} methods.

-Another type of complexity affecting \irl{} is sample complexity, which refers to the number of trajectories present in the input demonstration.
-As the problem size increases, the expert must demonstrate more trajectories in order to maintain the required level of coverage in training data.
-Abbeel and Ng~\cite{Abbeel2004} analyze the impact of sample complexity on the convergence of \irl{} method.
+Another type of complexity affecting \irl{} is {\em sample complexity}, which refers to the number of trajectories present in the input demonstration.
+As the problem size increases, the expert must demonstrate more trajectories in order to maintain the required level of coverage in the training data.